 - One of the great many great projects belonging to my Dad

 - The words twittered out by Rob Macfarlane

 - Face Equality International, founded by the incredibly inspiring James Partridge

 - The International Peatland Society, for their passion to promote responsible peatland management (for no pennies) against continued peat extraction (in part by its members….hmm)

 - Conservation Bytes – hugely refreshing, honest and wise words from the pragmatic conservation scientist, Prof. Corey Bradshaw

-- Project Awesome – this gets me up and on my bike, three times a week, come rain or shine, before 6am, sometimes in a zebra outfit….without any sign of a grumble – join me and the inspiring others!
+- Project Awesome – this used to get me up and on my bike, three times a week, come rain or shine, before 6am, sometimes in a zebra outfit….without any sign of a grumble – join the inspiring crew in London and Liverpool!